-- 1. Check if the enrollee meets age criterion2 at the last day of the reporting year:3 - a.
+- 1. Check if the subject meets age criterion2 at the last day of the reporting year:3 - a.
 If age criterion is met, then proceed to next step. - b.
 If age criterion is not met or there are missing or invalid field codes (e.g., date of birth), then STOP processing.
-This enrollee does not get counted in the denominator. - 2.
+This subject does not get counted in the denominator. - 2.
 Check if subject is continuously enrolled for at least 180 days during the reporting year:4 - a.
-If subject meets continuous enrollment criterion, then include in denominator, proceed to next step. - b.
+If subject meets continuous enrollment criterion, then include in denominator; proceed to next step. - b.
 If subject does not meet enrollment criterion, then STOP processing.
-This enrollee does not get counted in the denominator.
+This subject does not get counted in the denominator.

-YOU NOW HAVE THE DENOMINATOR (DEN) COUNT: All enrollees who meet age and enrollment criteria
+YOU NOW HAVE THE DENOMINATOR (DEN) COUNT: All subjects who meet the age and enrollment criteria

-- 3. Check if subject received a treatment service as a dental service during the reporting year: - a.
-If [CDT CODE] = D2000-D9999, AND - b.
-If [RENDERING PROVIDER TAXONOMY] code = any of the NUCC maintained Provider Taxonomy Codes in Table 1 below, then include in numerator; proceed to next step.5
+- 3. Check if subject received any oral health service during the reporting year: - a.
+If [SERVICE CODE] = CDT D0100 D9999 OR [SERVICE CODE] = CPT 99188;5 AND - b.
+If [RENDERING PROVIDER TAXONOMY] code is a valid NUCC maintained Provider Taxonomy code but NOT included in the NUCC maintained Provider Taxonomy Codes in Table 1 below, then include in numerator; 6 STOP processing. - c.
+If both a AND b are not met, then service was not provided as an "oral health" service; STOP processing.
+This subject is already included in the denominator but will not be included in the numerator.